madams1/calendar_heatmap/README.md

 ]
 ```

-_Note_: You probably want at least a few months of data to make this type of visualization...
+_Note_: You probably want the timeframe of your data to span somewhere between a couple months and a couple years to make this type of visualization.
+A year's worth of data might make the most sense...

+For convenience, **calendar_heatmap** exposes a `brewer` object that includes <a href="http://colorbrewer2.org" target="_blank">ColorBrewer</a> color palettes.

 Another example:
 ```javascript